 - Lifesaving service provided to adult and pediatric patients used when a patient's heart and/or lungs are so severely diseased or damaged that they can no longer support the life of the patient.

 - High-resolution video and audio system that allows our Pediatric Critical Care faculty to bring our expertise to hospitals in rural areas throughout Northern California via video consultation.

-- Aim to prevent and relieve suffering while supporting patients and their families achieve the best possible quality of life.
+- Aimed at preventing and relieving suffering while supporting patients and their families achieve the best possible quality of life.